patching...

 Hiram Police with the help of several nearby agencies made two dozen arrests Friday night and early Saturday.

 Two roadblocks over the span of about eight hours led to officers making about two dozen arrests in Hiram.
-Those arrests were the culmination of the Hiram Police Department’s partnership with its Western Regional Traffic Enforcement Network sister organizations to establish sobriety checkpoints, safety belt and child passenger safety seat checks this past Friday night.
+Those arrests were the culmination of the Hiram Police Department’s partnership with its Western Regional Traffic Enforcement Network sister organizations this past Friday night.

 “It was very productive,” Hiram Police Chief Gary Yandura said Tuesday afternoon.
 “I think we actually made physical arrests on 24 people, everything ranging from DUIs to drug possession and things like that, and I believe over 50 citations were also written.